bridgefoundry/bridgefoundry.github.io/_posts/2019-05-11-uk-bridge-foundry.md

 San Francisco are completely different.
 <!--more-->

+## High impact events, viral growth
 Bridge Foundry started in 2009 with a simple hypothesis that a local in-person workshop to teach other women Ruby would cause more women to want to code in Ruby.
 In less than 6 months, the San Francisco Ruby meetup went from 2% to 18% women.
 The agile, open source approach spread across the US… across languages, hosted by many different companies and organizations.
-Now nearly a decade later there have been more than 500 events in 16 countries.
+Now nearly a decade later there have been more than 500 events in 19 countries.
 Across the UK, volunteers have hosted workshops and meetup events using our open source materials and have contributed new curriculum, along with building diverse communities.

+## Why legal support is needed
 Even though the movement is bigger globally than in the United States, it was in the US that we were threatened multiple times with legal action, and US-based philanthropists who first asked for a tax deductible donation.
 In 2017, we